 - complaints that are deemed to be frivolous or vexatious by the Town Clerk;

 - complaints regarding a decision or recommendation of Council or a Committee of Council;

-- complaints against Members of Council, Advisory Committee or Board for matters subject to a Code of Conduct duly approved by Council (subject to review by the Town's appointed Integrity Commissioner, or in lieu thereof, by Council);
+- complaints against Members of Council or Advisory Committees or Boards for matters subject to a Code of Conduct duly approved by Council (subject to review by the Town's appointed Integrity Commissioner, or in lieu thereof, by Council);

 - complaints regarding whether a meeting of Council was properly held in accordance with the Municipal Act (subject to review by the Town's appointed Closed Meeting Investigator);

 - any decision, recommendation, act or omission of any person acting as a legal advisor to the Town or acting as counsel to them in relation to any proceedings;

 - the outcome of an insurance claim processed by the Town's insurer; and,

 - matters pertaining to a Board under the Public Libraries Act; any decision, recommendation, act or omission by the Town, in respect of which there is, under any Act, a right of appeal or objection, or a right to apply for a hearing or review, on the merits of the case to any court, or to any tribunal constituted by or under any Act.

 Complainants are advised to contact the department responsible for the services related to the complaint in an attempt to resolve the complaint informally.
 All formal complaints must be submitted in writing, on the Complaint Submission Form, to the Office of the Town Clerk.
 All complaints are dealt with fairly and respectfully and in an expeditious manner.
 In the case that a response cannot be provided in a timely manner, complainants will be provided with an estimated timeframe for response.